-• Eubacteria, diversity in the modes of metabolism is also due to the wide variety of chemical compounds to produce energy in different environmental conditions.

-- Some of the main nutritional modes of different species in the domain Eubacteria include Autotrophic, Heterotrophic bacteria. - Autotrophic: Produce own food through photosynthetic processes. - Heterotrophic: Obtain nutrients from their environment (unable to synthesize their own food).
-Depending upon the source of energy, heterotrophs are divided into three types, - a) Parasites: Depending on living organisms like plants and animals for their food.
+- Eubacteria, diversity in the modes of metabolism is also due to the wide variety of chemical compounds that serve as substrates as well as the ability to produce energy in different environmental conditions. - Some of the main nutritional modes of different species in the domain Eubacteria include Autotrophic, Heterotrophic bacteria. - Autotrophic: Produce own food through photosynthetic processes. - Heterotrophic: Obtain nutrients from their environment (unable to synthesize their own food).Depending upon the source of energy, heterotrophs are divided into three types, - a) Parasites: Depending on living organisms like plants and animals for their food.
 They cause diseases in host cell, hence they called Pathogens. - b) Saprophytes: Obtain their food from dead and decaying organic matter, and helps for decomposition. - c) Symbiotic: Shows close resemblances with other organism like plants and animals, and don't shows any pathogenic activity on the host cell and they are mutually benefited each other.
 Ex.
 E.coli, Lactobacillus, Azitobactor